Contingency Sample

 Island

-Bryndís Björnsdóttir (Dísa) is an artist and writer.
+Bryndís Björnsdóttir (Dísa) is an artist and PhD researcher.
 Her practice is based on creating poetic connections through interweaving of themes such as landscape, technologies, bodies and economic power.
 In the last years her outputs have revolved around decolonizing embodied matter of dark ecologies and readings of land.
 In 2010-2016 Dísa initiated and established an international research project at a former NATO base in Iceland called Occupational Hazard.
 In 2009-2012 she co-managed Útúrdúr; artist bookstore, publishing house and project space in Reykjavík.
 From 2019-2022 Dísa initated and organised a research project called IMMUNE/ÓNÆM.

 www.bryndisbjorns.com